Pranjal-Rajput-IITian/Forward-Client/README.md

 # Forward-Client
-This is Telegram Messages Forwarder Userbo
+This is Telegram Messages Forwarder Userbot.

 Use this at your own risk.
 I will not be responsible for any kind of issue while using this!
 Better use a different Telegram Account instead of using Main Telegram Account.